 |LED Number||LED Code||Power Level|

 The Flash_All Toolmaker script will use the Diagnostic Instrument to flash all the LEDS on an injector one after the other using commands like those above.
 To use the Contact Injector with the BCAM or Rasnik Instruments, specify daq_source_device_type = 9 (multisource device) and make sure your LWDAQ Driver is equipped with firmware that can control such devices.
-No version of the A3037A/E can flash a multisource device.
-An A2071A/E must have firmware 9+.
-For the daq_source_element_num enter the LED number as defined in the diagram below, or the alpha-numeric grid number.
+No version of the LWDAQ Driver (A2037A/E) can flash a multisource device.
+A LWDAQ Driver (A2071A/E) must have firmware version 9+ to flash multisource devices.
+For the daq_source_element_num enter the LED number as defined in the diagram below, or the alpha-numeric grid number as defined by the chassis.

 The buck converter circuit works by connecting 30 V to an inductor for a few hundred nanoseconds, charging up the inductor's magnetic field, and then allowing the magnetic field to drive current through the LED for a few microseconds.
 Transistor Q1 turns on and off transistor Q2, which connects and disconnects 30 V. When the inductor is not connected to 30 V, it is discharging through diode D1.